RajashekarChelimala/NewJavaFeaturesProject/README.md

 -> List of functional interfaces are given in java.util.functions

 **Lambda Expression**

 -> Functional programming.

 -> A function can be created without belonging to any class.

+**Type Inference**

+Compilers ability to look each method invocation and corresponding declaration to determine the type argument(or arguments) that make the invocation applicable.